The following post is from Janel of Life with Lucie and Ella.: DIY: Fun & Festive Felt Cup Identifiers

 Also, be sure not to make the decorations too large — you don’t want them to make it difficult to drink from the cup.

 3. Attach the felt decoration to the stretchy hair band.

 Don’t glue the decoration directly onto the hair band since this might prevent it from stretching correctly.
 Instead, take a small rectangle of felt, and glue one end to the underside of the decoration.
 Press firmly.
 Place the stretchy band between the rectangle and the decoration, and then secure the other end of the rectangle to the decoration with glue.
-If your hair bands have a metal connector as mine did, you can (and should) glue the metal to the felt and under your felt rectangle.
+If your hair bands have a metal connector like mine, you can (and should) glue the metal to the felt and under your rectangle.
 This will prevent the metal piece from scratching your drinking glasses.

 If you were having a themed party, what type of decoration for cup identifiers would you create?